OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

     #.
 What are the control variables in each period?
     #.
 If development stages are used: Which periods belong to which stage?
     #.
 If anchoring is used: Which factors are anchored and what is the anchoring outcome?
-    #.
-If endogeneity correction is used: Which factor is endogenous and what is the correction function?

 Translate the example to a model dictionary
 *******************************************